Blue-Bag/ansible-f5-fail2ban/README.md

 Usage
 ---------

-If you want to white list a set of ips
-Add them to the ignoreip list:
+If you want to provide a list of allowed set of ips Add them to the ignoreip list:

 You can use list filters to build up the list in a pre task.